geraveoyomama/sconce/README.md

 Welcome to Sconce!

 This repo is built for older versions of podman.
 Specifically the version available in debian bookworm.
-This repo will be updated to match up to date versions of podman.
+This repo will be updated to match up to date versions of podman once trixie is hailed into stable.

 ## podman TorchAPI Server in Debian-slim with Wine 9
 ---